3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

 - Time for this slide: 30
-- Idea/goal of this slide: TODO
+- Idea/goal of this slide: Present Zarhus OS and its features.
 - What to say:
     - TODO
 - Notes:
-    - TODO
+    - List of its features:
+        - Secure Boot (to be megrated from our private layers);
+        - Secure Storage, including TPM and OP-TEE (te be megrated);
+        - OTA updates (to be megrated).

 ---